 The other fantastic benefit of this card is that you get a 5,000-point bonus for every 20,000 points that are transferred to an airline.
 That can really cut down on the time you need to save for a ticket.
 Taking advantage of the bonus reduces the time it takes to earn a 60,000-mile flight on ANA to Beijing from two years to just 16 months.

 You Don’t Have to Get Just One

-There’s nothing wrong with getting a couple of cards and doubling up on sign-up bonuses.
+There’s nothing wrong with getting a couple of cards and doubling up on welcome bonuses.
 The SPG Amex, for instance, is a great second card since it transfers to almost all major airlines.

 Many carriers have solid co-branded cards with bonuses typically in the 30,000-mile range, including United, American, Alaska and British Airways.
-The annual fee is waived for the first year on many co-branded airline cards, so you could even cancel it after getting the bonus and basically pay nothing for the miles.
+The annual fee is waived for the first year on many co-branded airline cards, making them a great addition to your miles and points strategy.